In this article, we will show you how to install the SCVMM agent on Windows Server Core Edition.

 2. Ensure that file and printer sharing is enabled on ‘HOST A’ and it is not blocked by a firewall

-We can quickly identify file and print sharing rule by running the following PowerShell command from the VMM server:
+We can quickly identify the file and printer sharing rule by running the following PowerShell command from the VMM server:

 As you can see, the “file and printer sharing” rule is not enabled for Domain and Private profile, however, it’s enabled for Public profile.